Diocese of Pescia: Diocese

 In a bull of 17 March 1726, Pescia was established as a diocese by Pope Benedict XIII, and made suffragan of (subordinate to) Pisa.
 The first bishop was, as was customary, the last Provost of the Collegiate Chapter, Paolo Antonio Pesenti, who had been in office since 1707.
 He was named Bishop-elect on 17 March 1727, but he died on 1 August 1728, before he was consecrated a bishop.

 Santa Maria Maggiore, dedicated to the taking up of the body of the Virgin Mary into heaven (Assumption), is referred to in documents as early as 991.
 The original church of the parish of Pescia, S. Maria Maggiore, which had been elevated to the status of a collegiate church, needed to be replaced.
 An enlarged church on the same site as the old church, and incorporating some of its elements, was constructed at the end of the 17th century, to designs by the Florentine architect, Antonio Ferri.
 The campanile is of the 14th century, though its uppermost part is of the late 18th century.

 In 1742, the cathedral Chapter was composed of seven dignities and twelve Canons.
 The city of Pescia had about 5,000 inhabitants.

-In 1784, with the cooperation of Grand Duke Leopold I, the diocesan seminary was opened.
+In 1784, with the cooperation of Grand Duke Leopold I of Tuscany, the diocesan seminary was opened.

 By 1833, the population of the entire diocese of Pescia had risen to a total of 49,890 persons.